Felony DUI Serious Bodily Injury Lawyer Jacksonville, FL

-Accused of Causing Injury Through Drunk Driving in Jacksonville, FL?
+Accused of Causing Injury Through Drunk Driving in Florida?

 Although a DUI conviction can lead to serious consequences, being convicted of DUI with serious bodily injury – a third-degree felony in Florida – could lead to even harsher penalties.
 However, there is more than one side to any story, and it is possible the alleged victim of the accident could be at fault.
 That is why it is imperative to hire an experienced lawyer to protect your rights and future.

 If you have been accused of DUI with serious bodily injury in Jacksonville, Monroe & King, P.A. is ready to fight for the best possible outcome in your case.
 As former prosecutors, our DUI attorneys have a thorough understanding of both sides of the courtroom and will work to build an effective defense strategy to either get your charges or penalties reduced or your case dismissed altogether.